williamsjj/chef_openindiana/README.md

 # OpenIndiana Providers for Chef #

-Cookbook to provide support for OpenIndiana's packaging system `pkg`.
+Cookbook to provide:

+* Provider for the Chef `package` resource that implements IPS support (OpenIndiana's packaging system).
+* Provider for managing IPS publishers/repos.
+* Provider for managing Solaris RBAC profiles/roles.

 After installing this cookbook, use the following syntax in your recipes to install/uninstall packages:

 	root = File.expand_path(File.join(File.dirname(__FILE__), ".."))